MTelschow/calculator/README.md

 # calculator
-Implementation of a basic calculator in valinna JS https://mtelschow.github.io/calculator/
+Implementation of a basic calculator in valinna JS: https://mtelschow.github.io/calculator/